lunayuehuang/MSE544_ImageSegmentation/README.md

 Apply your improvement plan from Q8 (modify code, label more images, tune hyperparameters, etc.) and re-run.
 Points are awarded based on how much your final **defect IoU** exceeds the baseline, and on the visual cleanliness of predicted masks on the unlabeled test images.

-(The end of the Jupyter notebook.)
+(The end of your Jupyter notebook.)
+(Once you are done, please download a copy of this *.ipynb with all the results inline, and submit to Canvas hands-on assignment page.)

 ---